TheSomethingSomethingCompany/secret-forest/docs/weekly logs/indiv_log_Satanshu_Mishra.md

 ## Reason Behind OverHaul
 Our Website had a initial design that was function.
 However, this design lacked the modern touch we hoped for from our website.
 Furthermore, it lacked the responsiveness that our designs iniially promised.
 The new designs take into account both of these and user experience to help make the process of them exploring our website as easy as possible.

+**I would like to apply for bonus marks for my contributions this week.**

 ## Peer Review
 <img width="1083" alt="image" src="https://github.com/COSC-499-W2023/year-long-project-team-10/assets/63601536/e722a7b4-1f3a-4f9f-9030-5cae99e4468f">